-\$2.00 per share
+\$ per share

-We are offering 30,000,000 shares of our common stock, par value \$0.001 per share.
+We are offering 19,084,000 shares of our common stock, par value \$0.001 per share.
 Our common stock is listed on the NASDAQ Global Market under the symbol "TNDM."
-On February 8, 2018, the last reported sale price of our common stock on the NASDAQ Global Market was \$2.92 per share.
+On February 7, 2018, the last reported sale price of our common stock on the NASDAQ Global Market was \$2.62 per share.
+The actual offering price per share will be as determined between us and the underwriters at the time of pricing, and may be at a discount to the current market price.
+Accordingly, the recent market price used throughout this prospectus may not be indicative of the actual public offering price.